UoB-COMSM0110/2024-group-18/README.md

 To enrich the data gathered through the NASA TLX, and to further guide the development process, we conducted the qualitative evaluation technique of Think Aloud (TA) which has been shown to be an effective evaluation method in many areas of HCI (Joe et al., 2015).
 TA requires participants to verbally express their thoughts, feelings, and emotions whilst performing a given task (Nielsen et al., 2002).
 We utilised TA to assess whether the difficulty level was where we planned it to be, and to potentially identify any features or issues we may have overlooked.

-Seventeen participants were collected again through convenience sampling.
+17 participants were collected again through convenience sampling.
 Due to easy access to a large pool of other students, we opted for this over Heuristic evaluation.
 This also gave us a wider variety of different experiences and abilities regarding video games, offering a richer set of data.
 Whilst each participant was playing, we noted down their thoughts, or recorded their session for later transcription.
 Following this, we assessed each transcript to find any thoughts which were shared between participants and organised them into underlying themes utilising techniques found in Thematic Analysis (Braun & Clarke, 2006).
 After sufficient themes had been identified, they were organised into a Thematic Map for easier visualisation (see Figure X).

 <p align="center">
   <b>Figure X</b><br>